LiamChapman/Router/README.md

 	$app->execute();

-If using PHP < 5.4 you'll have to parse through variables to callback scope with 'use' and example can be seen below.
+If you're using PHP < 5.4 you'll have to parse through variables to the callback scope with 'use' an example can be seen below.
 In PHP >= 5.4 the use can be kind of optional.

-Example:
+For example:

 	require 'router.php';